One of our most frequently asked questions is: How do we eat?

 So what foods do we miss when we are in St Lucia?
 Decaffeinated coffee, good cheese, and good beef (ground beef and steaks).
 Hot dogs can be hard to find, too.

-The local coffee, “Green-Gold”, is smooth and delicious (there will be a half-pound in your welcome basket), but it does not come in a decaffeinated version.
-You might find Maxwell House and Sanka (or bring your own like I do).
+The local coffee, “Green-Gold”, is smooth and delicious (there will be a half-pound in your welcome basket).
+Unfortunately, you cannot buy a decaffeinated version of it except at the duty-free store in the airport as you leave.
+The local grocery carries Maxwell House and Sanka (so I bring my own).

-You can get a few kinds of cheese, but if, for instance, you crave Stilton and Provolone Piccante and Parmigiano-Reggiano, you’ll have to bring your own.
+You can get a few kinds of cheese at the grocery, such as bulk cheddar and processed slices.
+But if you crave Stilton or Provolone Piccante or Parmigiano-Reggiano, you’ll have to bring your own.

 An island in the middle of the Caribbean is not the best place for high-quality corn-fed beef.
-You can get a good burger at the restaurant on Anse Mamin beach (but bring a full piggy-bank – the price is $18US before taxes), and good steaks at some of the high-end restaurants.
+You can get a good burger at the restaurant on Anse Mamin beach (but bring a full piggy-bank – the price is $20US and up – no fries with that!), and good steaks at some of the high-end restaurants.
 But we recommend you have your fill of beef before you arrive on the island, or bring it with you (ask us how if you are interested).

 Hot dogs?
 We personally don’t miss hot dogs, but if you love hot dogs on the grill, it can be hard to find those, too.
-And you won’t find typical hot dog buns, either – you’ll have to use bread or rolls.
-So ask us how to bring your own, if you must.
+We have found Johnsonville brats in the frozen section of Eroline’s grocery in Soufriere.
+You won’t find typical hot dog buns, either – you’ll have to use bread or rolls.

-We hope you’ve found all this information useful.
-But you may still be wondering what a good dining plan looks like.
-Here is what most of our guests do for a one-week stay (7 dinners): welcome basket food the first night; Doxie cooks two dinners; two dinners at “nice” restaurants; then leftovers or carryout pizza from Ruby’s – or cooking fresh fish themselves – for the other two dinners (or have Doxie cook another night).
+In case you are wondering how this all fits together, here’s what most of our guests do for a one-week stay (7 dinners): Welcome basket food the first night; Doxie cooks two dinners; Two dinners are eaten at “nice” restaurants; Leftovers or carryout pizza from Ruby’s – or cooking fresh fish themselves – for the other two dinners (or have Doxie cook another night).
 Some guests go on the sunset sail with Mystic Man, and they have hors d’oeuvres on the boat – then they come back for light leftovers if they did not have enough on the boat.